flyx/emerald/README.md

 Because the `div` tag is used so frequently, it has `d` as shorthand.

+**TODO:**

+Most HTML elements are currently not supported because they all need to be properly declared in the code (with all rules that should apply to them).
+I will do this once the base system is in a usable state.

 ### String content

 String content can be included as string literals.
 Long literals and infix